 If you need something that will give you a refreshing feeling, try Origins Ginzing Energy-Boosting Gel Moisturizer.
 It is the only one on this list that is oil-free, too.
 It is made with a surprising ingredient — coffee.
 It can actually help your skin wake up and feel energized.

 This gel moisturizer does have cruelty-free honey and beeswax in it, so if you prefer no honey in your vegan products, this one is not for you.

-The Feel Bright Facial Oil is perfect for all skin types.
+The Feel Squalene Facial Oil is perfect for all skin types.
 It is a hydrating moisturizer that uses two essential oils — rosehip and avocado oils -— to hydrate thirsty skin.

 Rosehip oil is packed with vitamin C, so it has anti-aging benefits.
 The avocado oil has vitamin E which fights breakouts and blemishes.
 It's a powerhouse moisturizer that does more than simply soften skin.

 Use plant-based ingredients in your face moisturizer to infuse it with hydration that comes from the earth.
 When you choose a vegan moisturizer, you are caring for the animals, protecting them from unnecessary testing.
 You can have amazing skin and feel good about standing up for vulnerable animals, too.

 To complete your routine, check out Feel's line of vegan products.
 They all use ingredients sourced from the earth, not animals.
 When you choose a vegan product, you are choosing to invigorate your skin with plant oils and extracts that will give you soft skin, without using any animal ingredients at all.